-"Catholic civil aviation chaplains and members of the airport chaplaincy at the service of integral human development" is the theme of the 17th International Seminar dedicated to civil aviation chaplains and pastoral agents, to be held in Rome from 10 to 13 June.
+"Catholic civil aviation chaplains and members of the airport chaplaincy at the service of integral human development" is the theme of the 17th International Seminar dedicated to civil aviation chaplains and pastoral agents, which was held in Rome from 10 to 13 June.

 After the introductory greeting by Card.
 Peter K.A.
-Turkson, Prefect of the Dicastery that organizes the event, participants will be received in audience by the Holy Father Francis, and at the end of the meeting they will attend a mass on the tomb of Pope John Paul II.
+Turkson, Prefect of the Dicastery that organized the event, participants were received in audience by the Holy Father Francis, and at the end of the meeting they attended a Mass on the tomb of Pope John Paul II.

 During the three-day seminar, participants discussed roles, functions and competences of chaplains, religious and lay pastoral agents, and the methods of action of pastoral airport ministry.

 The meeting also focused on the possible collaboration with airport authorities, local Church, local charities, bodies and representatives of other Christian Churches and other religions, to respond to the many forms of poverty that revolve around the world of airports: migrants, homeless people, political refugees and prisoners.
 There were also moments of spiritual reflection.